 Oldtime Game History

-It was also was worn by Gordie Gronkowski, brother of New England Patriots tight end Rob Gronkowski, in 2016 and ’17.
+It was also worn by Gordie Gronkowski, brother of New England Patriots tight end Rob Gronkowski, from 2016 to 2018.
 Gordie, who played three seasons of minor-league baseball, hit a home run in the 2016 Oldtime Baseball Game.